LeidianeTeixeira/LeidianeTeixeira/README.md

 <!--
 **LeidianeTeixeira/LeidianeTeixeira** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+I'm system analyst in training.
+Passionate about knowledge, I'm trying to discover the area of technology to dedicate myself to.
+Passionate about artificial intelligence I have dedicated myself to learning * python, machine learning and web development*.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...